 This provision is applicable to all Federal-aid construction contracts, design-build contracts, subcontracts, lower-tier subcontracts, purchase orders, lease agreements, consultant contracts or any other covered transaction requiring FHWA approval or that is estimated to cost \$25,000 or more - as defined in 2 CFR Parts 180 and 1200.
+2 CFR 180.220 and 1200.220.

-1. Instructions for Certification - First Tier Participants:

-- a.
-By signing and submitting this proposal, the prospective first tier participant is providing the certification set out below. - b.
-The inability of a person to provide the certification set out below will not necessarily result in denial of participation in this covered transaction.
+- 1.Instructions for Certification First Tier Participants: - a.By signing and submitting this proposal, the prospective first tier participant is providing the certification set out below. - b.The inability of a person to provide the certification set out below will not necessarily result in denial of participation in this covered transaction.
 The prospective first tier participant shall submit an explanation of why it cannot provide the certification set out below.
 The certification or explanation will be considered in connection with the department or agency's determination whether to enter into this transaction.
-However, failure of the prospective first tier participant to furnish a certification or an explanation shall disqualify such a person from participation in this transaction. - c.
-The certification in this clause is a material representation of fact upon which reliance was placed when the contracting agency determined to enter into this transaction.
-If it is later determined that the prospective participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the contracting agency may terminate this transaction for cause of default. - d.
-The prospective first tier participant shall provide immediate written notice to the contracting agency to whom this proposal is submitted if any time the prospective first tier participant learns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances. - e.
-The terms "covered transaction," "debarred," "suspended," "ineligible," "participant," "person," "principal," and "voluntarily excluded," as used in this clause, are defined in 2 CFR Parts 180 and 1200.
-"First Tier Covered Transactions" refers to any covered transaction between a grantee or subgrantee of Federal funds and a participant (such as the prime or general contract).
+However, failure of the prospective first tier participant to furnish a certification or an explanation shall disqualify such a person from participation in this transaction.
+2 CFR 180.320. - c.The certification in this clause is a material representation of fact upon which reliance was placed when the contracting agency determined to enter into this transaction.
+If it is later determined that the prospective participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the contracting agency may terminate this transaction for cause of default.
+2 CFR 180.325. - d.The prospective first tier participant shall provide immediate written notice to the contracting agency to whom this proposal is submitted if any time the prospective first tier participant learns that its certification was erroneous when submitted or has become erroneous by reason of changed circumstances.
+2 CFR 180.345 and 180.350. - e.The terms "covered transaction," "debarred," "suspended," "ineligible," "participant," "person," "principal," and "voluntarily excluded," as used in this clause, are defined in 2 CFR Parts 180, Subpart I, 180.900-180.1020, and 1200.
+"First Tier Covered Transactions" refers to any covered transaction between a recipient or subrecipient of Federal funds and a participant (such as the prime or general contract).
 "Lower Tier Covered Transactions" refers to any covered transaction under a First Tier Covered Transaction (such as subcontracts).
-"First Tier Participant" refers to the participant who has entered into a covered transaction with a grantee or subgrantee of Federal funds (such as the prime or general contractor).
+"First Tier Participant" refers to the participant who has entered into a covered transaction with a recipient or subrecipient of Federal funds (such as the prime or general contractor).
 "Lower Tier Participant" refers any participant who has entered into a covered transaction with a First Tier Participant or other Lower Tier Participants (such as subcontractors and suppliers).